sushant435/TechAxis/README.md

 For Question no. 4, 5, 6 & 7
 I used DataScientist.csv file to create visualization, treat outliers using boxplot and create new columns ( Max_salary, Min_salary, Avg_salary) which is in file "Ques 4 & 5 & 6 & 7"

+For Question no. 14
+I used website books.toscrape to extract Title, Price, Rating, Availability of a book and export csv file to books.csv